 Play therapy sounds great for my child, but how does it actually work?
 Great question!
 We don’t just put your child in a room to play.
 The counselor structures play with purpose.
 Depending on the child, it may take a session (or few) to build a trusting relationship with their counselor.
 As trust grows, your child will become more comfortable and express more thoughts and feelings.
 Many things can be accomplished through play therapy, but we’ll touch on just a few here in this list:

 Play at Garrett

 Our team at Garrett Counseling has the experienced professionals your child needs to help them work through their trauma with play therapy.
 Schedule your appointment today through our online form here, or call (256) 239-5662.
-For your convenience, we offer services in Jacksonville, Boaz and Huntsville.
+For your convenience, we offer services in Jacksonville, Albertville / Boaz and Huntsville.